The Real Reason Maple Syrup Bottles Have Those Tiny Handles

 During the late 1800s, salt-glazed stoneware was the equivalent to Tupperware.
-Although not typically used to store maple syrup, the heavy round ceramic jugs were used to hold everything else, from molasses to liquor, and had equally large handles which made them easier to carry.
-It wasn’t long until they were on their way out and replaced by a cheaper alternative—glass.
+Although not typically used to store maple syrup, the heavy round ceramic jugs were used to hold everything else, from molasses to liquor, and had large handles which made them easier to carry.
+It wasn’t long until they were on their way out and replaced by a cheaper alternative: glass.

-So, the next time you have a craving for maple syrup, take a moment to appreciate this subtle design nod.
+So, the next time you have a craving for maple syrup, take a moment to appreciate this subtle design nod to the past.